 10.3 You agree and represent that you are acquiring the Service, and accepting these Terms, for the purpose of a business and that the Consumer Guarantees Act 1993 and any other applicable consumer protection legislation does not apply to the supply of the Service or these Terms.

 10.4 Where legislation or rule of law implies into these Terms a condition or warranty that cannot be excluded or modified by contract, the condition or warranty is deemed to be included in these Terms.
 However, our liability for any breach of that condition or warranty is limited, at our option, to:

 b) paying the costs of having the Service supplied again.

-11.1 Our maximum aggregate liability under or in connection with these Terms or relating to the Service, whether in contract, tort (including negligence), breach of statutory duty or otherwise, must not in any Year exceed an amount equal to the Fees paid by you relating to the Service in the previous Year (which in the first Year is deemed to be the total Fees paid by you from the Start Date to the date of the first event giving rise to liability).
+11.1 Our maximum aggregate liability under or in connection with these Terms or relating to the Service, whether in contract, tort (including negligence), breach of statutory duty or otherwise, must not in any Year exceed an amount equal to the Fees paid by you relating to the Service in the previous three months.
 The cap in this clause 11.1 includes the cap set out in clause 10.2a.

 11.2 Neither party is liable to the other under or in connection with these Terms or the Service for any: